timlau/yum-daemon/docs/client-python.rst

 ==========================================
-Client API for Python 2.x &3.x
+Client API for Python 2.x and 3.x
 ==========================================

 .. automodule:: yumdaemon